teenie-quaggard/ruby-knots-and-crosses/README.md

 ## Initial acceptance criteria
 1. Create a walking skeleton
-2. Create a 3x3 CLI Knots and Crosses game with two human players - 'X' & 'O'
+2. Create a 3x3 CLI Noughts and Crosses game with two human players - 'X' & 'O'
 3. Winning or tie games should be identified gracefully after game ends

 ## What I've learned